zhiwenh/delib/README.md

   });
 ```

-### Estimate gas usage
+You can estimate the gas usage for deploying a contract.
 **delib.eth.deploy.estimate(contractName, args, options)**

-Gas gets automatically estimated for you if you specified a gas amount of 0.

 ```
 delib.eth.deploy.estimate('Test', [arg1, arg2, arg3])